ablyss74/My_Clear_Linux_Stuff/How-to Building Programs/pulseaudio_jack_clear_linux.md

 # This enables jackd and pulseaudio to work together
 # While also keeping the original pulseaudio to fall back on.

-# Requires jackd to be already installed unless using jackd in a container and the necessary building tools/libs.
+# Requires the necessary building tools/libs, and jackd to be already installed unless using jackd in a container.

 git clone git://anongit.freedesktop.org/pulseaudio/pulseaudio pulse-git